Investigating errors

-There are multiple locations where you can examine the reason behind indexing errors:
+There are multiple locations where you can examine the reason behind indexing errors.
+Click any of the below links to visit the article that discusses the feature.

 Common index errors are represented in the below table, including descriptions.